CSHA is pleased to offer its members a new service—a hearing

-review hearings with easy access to information as to the
+review hearings with easy access to information on the identities

-With the issue of impartial hearing officers being raised
+With the issue of impartial hearing officers increasingly being

-increasingly given the Haas v.
-County of San Bernardino
+raised given the Haas v.
+County of San Bernardino (2002)

 Healthcare (2004) 122 Cal.App.4th 474 cases, CSHA has